darac/YCast/README.md

 #### With built-in webserver

-You can run YCast by using the built-in development server of Flask (not recommended for production use, but should™ be enough for your private home use): `python -m ycast`
+You can run YCast by using the built-in development server of Flask (not recommended for production use, but should™ be enough for your private home use): `python -m ycast` or `poetry run ycast`

 While you can simply run YCast with root permissions listening on all interfaces on port 80, this may not be desired for various reasons.